 Probably due to our rarity in those regions.

-2. The Celts in Western Europe, whose traditions were stepped in magic, had flame-colored hair, which they believe contributed to their powers and strength.
+2. The Celts in Western Europe, whose traditions were stepped in magic, had flame-colored hair, which they believed contributed to their powers and strength.

 Latin writings from the thirteen hundreds claim that redhead blood could turn copper into gold.